 Browse NYIAD’s guide on interior design internships or interior design apprenticeships.

-What’s the Difference between an Interior Design Certificate and Diploma?
+What’s the Difference Between an Interior Design Certificate and Degree?

 There are no requirements for interior designers to receive a college or university diploma in order to start their own business, get hired at design firms, or start working with clients.
 The only case in which a diploma may be required is if you're looking to do extremely large-scale design projects for commercial clients (think a large corporate office in a metropolitan area).